About data classes in the Unified Data Classification method

 Unlike the Column type filter, which makes the data type mandatory to consider the data class, a rule based on data type serves as a criteria to apply the data class.
 For an example, go to Example: Importing data classes, and starting the automatic classification for a table.

-Field for a Regular expression classification rule:
+Field for a Regular expression for column names classification rule:

 Regular expression